 In most cases, we will run our calculations based on an earlier, more conservative code.
 The independent engineer runs the calculations on the most current code.
 This provides an important cross-check for us, the independent engineer and the building owner and occupants.

 We carry a wide range of vibration isolation systems.
-The list below outlines the main categories of vibration isolation products that we offer.
+The list below outlines the main categories of products that we offer.
 To view more product details in each category click on the link.

-These acoustical products work to greatly reduce undesirable noise in the built environment.
+These acoustical products work to greatly reduce unwanted noise in the built environment.
 This is done in a number of ways.
 Either sounds and vibrations are contained within a space or a space is isolated from an outside unwanted noise.

 Speak with one of our Architectural Acoustic Product Experts.
 They will help you determine which product is best to solve your building sound and vibration problems.